walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vp/src/commonMain/kotlin/id/walt/verifier/openid/transactiondata/readme.md

 ## Service-layer configuration

-Concrete type sets and UI metadata (display names, field lists for discovery endpoints) live in the service layer (`waltid-wallet-api`, `waltid-verifier-api2`) via `TransactionDataProfilesConfig`.
-This protocol module only knows type strings.
+Concrete type sets and UI metadata live at the integration boundary:
+- Services (`waltid-wallet-api`, `waltid-verifier-api2`) load `TransactionDataProfilesConfig`
+- Mobile wallets receive `MobileWalletTransactionDataProfile` entries through `MobileWalletConfig`

+When a profile is converted to `TransactionDataTypeRegistry`, its `fields` list is an allow-list.
+An explicitly empty field list means the type accepts no type-specific fields.

 ## Module-local responsibilities